 Antiplatelet drugs (aspirin and sometimes clopidogrel, prasugrel, or ticagrelor)

 Nitroglycerin and calcium channel blockers for symptom control

 Revascularization if symptoms persist despite medical therapy

-Reversible risk factors are modified Treatment Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more as much as possible.
-Smokers should stop smoking; ≥ 2 years after stopping smoking, risk of MI is reduced to that of people who never smoked.
+Reversible risk factors are modified Treatment Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
+The plaques contain lipids, inflammatory cells, smooth muscle... read more as much as possible.
+Smokers should stop smoking; 2 or more years after stopping smoking, risk of MI is reduced to that of people who never smoked.
 Hypertension (BP > 130/80 for patients with CAD) is treated diligently because even mild hypertension increases cardiac workload.
 Weight loss alone often reduces the severity of angina.
 Sometimes treatment of mild LV failure markedly lessens angina.
 Paradoxically, digitalis occasionally intensifies angina, presumably because increased myocardial contractility increases oxygen demand, arterial tone is increased, or both.
-Aggressive reduction of total cholesterol Treatment Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis.
-Causes... read more and low-density lipoprotein (LDL) cholesterol (via diet plus statins) slows the progression of CAD, may cause some lesions to regress, and improves endothelial function and thus arterial response to stress.
+Aggressive reduction of total cholesterol Treatment Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis... read more and low-density lipoprotein (LDL) cholesterol (via diet plus statins) slows the progression of CAD, may cause some lesions to regress, and improves endothelial function and thus arterial response to stress.
 An exercise program emphasizing walking often improves the sense of well-being, reduces risk of acute ischemic events, and improves exercise tolerance.